North Korea may have missed a mission by U.S. bombers near its border

 Kelly said that a missed flyby would be "the sort of misperception escalation which many Korea analysts now fear may ignite this crisis."

-The North's threat to shoot down American aircraft echoed an incident almost 50 years ago.
+Pyongyang's threat to target American aircraft provides a reminder of an incident almost 50 years ago.
 In 1969, a North Korean fighter jet shot down a U.S. Navy spy plane in international airspace over the Sea of Japan, killing 30 American sailors and one Marine.

 Today, while North Korea struggles to feed its own population, it spends an estimated 20 to 30 percent of its GDP on defense, compared with 3.3 percent spent by the United States.

-While much of this funding is spent on its growing nuclear and missile capabilities, the North also has one of the world's largest conventional military forces, albeit an aging one.
+While much of this funding is spent on its growing nuclear and missile capabilities, the North also has one of the world's largest conventional military forces.

 It certainly has the capability to shoot down other warplanes, boasting a fleet of at least 1,630 Soviet-era aircraft, according to a South Korean military report last year, and what the Pentagon described in 2015 as a "dense, overlapping air defense system" of surface-to-air missiles and anti-aircraft artillery.

-Many of its aircraft may be vintage, but North Korea's ground-based missiles have given it the "capacity to carry out surprise attacks ... without deploying additional aircraft," the South Korean report said.
+Many of its aircraft may be vintage, but North Korea's ground-based missiles have given it the "capacity to carry out surprise attacks ... without deploying additional aircraft," the South Korean military report added.

 Tensions have been rising between the U.S. and North Korea, with dictator Kim's accelerating weapons program culminating in his country's sixth and most powerful nuclear test earlier this month.